-Your Trustees have virtually all the same decision-making powers over your assets as if they were full owners.
-The big difference, however, is that everything they do and every decision they make must be in the best interests of your Beneficiaries.
+Your Trustees have all the same decision-making powers over your assets as if they were full owners.
+The significant difference, however, is that everything they do and every decision they make must be in the best interests of your Beneficiaries.

 The Trust can last for up to 125 years from the date of your death, benefiting multiple generations of your family.
 However, if there’s a good reason to do so, the Trustees also have the power to break up the Trust and divide the assets equally between the relevant generation of beneficiaries after you have died.